← Back to 史記

 使

-In the fifteenth year, he sent Zi Fu Jing Bo and Zi Gong as envoys to Qi.
-Qi returned our invaded territories.
+In the fifteenth year, Duke Ai sent Zi Fu Jingbo, with Zi Gong as assistant envoy, to Qi, and Qi returned the lands it had seized from Lu.
 Tian Chang, initially as chancellor, wished to be close to the feudal lords.

 74